symfony/symfony-docs/book/propel.rst

     $ php app/console propel:model:build

-Assuming you have products in your database, you don't want lose them.
+Assuming you have products in your database, you don't want tp lose them.
 Thanks to migrations, Propel will be able to update your database without losing existing data.